-- Updates to epidemiological data on mpox in Africa continue weekly, updates to global epidemiological data continue monthly, and both can be accessed in the online WHO dashboard. - Coordination for laboratory diagnostics continues, with all partners supporting countries and across three levels of the WHO through weekly lab pillar continental and monthly diagnostic consortium meetings. - WHO held an EPI-WIN webinar on 16 April 2025: The utility of pathogen genomics: Spotlight mpox.
-The objective of the seminar was to spotlight the use of genomics in expanding our understanding of mpox transmission dynamics and its role in strengthening surveillance for public health interventions. - To ensure compliance with quality assurance in testing, WHO facilitated an External Quality Assurance programme for mpox testing, in which 145 laboratories participated. - Field evaluation of six antigen rapid diagnostic tests (RDTs) for mpox is ongoing in the Democratic Republic of Congo with the support of WHO.
-Participant recruitment will end in the coming weeks, and testing of the RDTs is expected to commence on 18 May 2025. - Performance evaluation of selected PCR kits is planned to commence at the Robert Koch Institute (Berlin), WHO Collaborating Centre for emerging infections and biological threats in May 2025 to determine their limit of detection and assess ability to identify all clades currently circulating in different parts of the globe.
+- Updates to epidemiological data on mpox in Africa continue weekly, updates to global epidemiological data continue monthly, and both can be accessed in the online WHO dashboard. - Coordination for laboratory diagnostics continues, with all partners supporting countries and across the three levels of the WHO, through the laboratory response pillar of the Africa continental Incident Management Support Team and monthly diagnostic consortium meetings. - Field evaluation of six antigen rapid diagnostic tests (RDTs) for mpox is ongoing in the Democratic Republic of Congo with the support of WHO.
+Once participant recruitment is completed, testing of the RDTs will commence. - Performance evaluation of selected PCR kits is planned to commence at the Robert Koch Institute (Berlin), WHO Collaborating Centre for emerging infections and biological threats in May 2025 to determine their limit of detection and assess ability to identify all clades currently circulating in different parts of the globe.